Domiii/dbux/README.md

 # How is Dbux being used?

-* dbux-practice (still in development) aims to make it very easy for anyone to practice/improve their debugging skills by training on real-world bugs in commonly used open source software.
+* [dbux-practice](dbux-projects#readme) (still in development) aims to make it very easy for anyone to practice/improve their debugging skills by training on real-world bugs in pre-configured environments featuring popular open source software.
 * This [proxy-play](https://github.com/Domiii/proxy-play) experiment acts as a proxy to inject Dbux into all scripts of any website, before they execute in the browser, thereby allowing to analyze any website's scripts with Dbux.

-(NOTE: Dbux only went public on 2020/8/31.
+(NOTE: Dbux only went public in Sept 2020.
 We expect this list to grow over time.)

 # Development + Contributions